 With the introduction of the freeway system, overnight steamship travel become passe, and D&C was forced to lay up its fleet in 1950.
 In June 1955, the Western was towed by the tugboat John Roen III to Tawas City, Mich., to be converted into a "flotel."
 She was unofficially renamed the SS Overnighter.
 But this venture proved to be a bust, and she was sold to Siegel Iron & Metal Co. of Detroit in December 1958 to be cut up for scrap.

-Like her fellow D&C vessels the Greater Detroit and the Eastern States, the Western was burned to make it easier for the wreckers to get at her metal bits.
-She was burned at dock in Tawas City on March 21, 1959, and was later towed to the Davidson shipyard slip in Bay City, Mich., to be cut up in July-August, 1959.
+During dismantling, the Western caught on fire at dock in Tawas City on March 21, 1959, and was later towed to the Davidson shipyard slip in Bay City, Mich., to be cut up in July-August, 1959.